MethodsAndPractices/vsteam/.docs/Set-DefaultProject.md

 ### System.Object

 ## NOTES
-Setting a default project also enables tab completeion of dynamic parameters when you call Add-Build.
+Setting a default project also enables tab completion of dynamic parameters when you call Add-Build.

 ## RELATED LINKS